yashsharma999/pomodoro-app/README.md

   - Analytics of the tasks and pomodoro stats
 - Notifications
   - Notification after pomodoro completion with a quote
+- StarCanvas
+  - Star canvas in the login page

 # Structure